kiba/Writings/atg/chp3_very_much_alive.md

 "My name is Colonel Frank Cromwell of the United States Air Force.
 Service number is...." the man on the screen recited.

 Surprise was part of the job at Stargate Command.
-That knowledge never really keep surprises from being surprises.
-This was one of them.
+Simply knowing that surprises was going to happen never really diminish the surprise factor.

 He couldn't believe what he was seeing on the screen.
 There's a dead man on the opposite side of the wormhole.
 He was speaking to the rover inside what appeared to be a copy of Stargate Command.